rprecigapuentes/rprecigapuentes/README.md

 # Hi, I'm **rprecigapuentes** 👋

-Electronics engineering student at the **National University of Colombia**, passionate about bringing **intelligence to physical systems**.
+Electronics engineering student at the **Universidad Nacional de Colombia**, passionate about bringing **intelligence to physical systems**.
 My work combines **hardware/software co-design**, **digital system verification**, and **TinyML for embedded intelligence**.
 I believe in the power of smart hardware — devices that can sense, learn, and adapt efficiently.